 Overlap the first row with the next by at least six inches and follow the nailing pattern of the first with close nails at the edge and nails spread out more towards the middle.
 Continue the same pattern of overlapping and nailing until just below the roof’s ridge.
 Finish the underlayment by running the material over top of the ridge so that it drops down and cover the top edge of both rows of underlayment on either side.
 Fasten both bottom edges of the underlayment down firmly and you’ve finished the installation.

-When installing a metal roof, get everything square before starting and screw up the vertical edge, screwing into each of the ridges rather than the flats.
+When installing a new metal roof, get everything square before starting and screw up the vertical edge, screwing into each of the ridges rather than the flats.
 By screwing each vertical row before moving to the next the roof will go on flatter.
 Stick with quality screws that have wide rubber washers for maximum coverage and protection.
 Screwing into the ridges rather than the flats helps protect the screws from pooling water and will naturally keep water away from the fasteners overall.
 We highly suggest hiring a local contractor when doing a metal roofing installation.

 If you have any valleys on your home’s roof, it’s important to make sure that the valley flashing goes underneath the shingles or metal roofing.
 This flashing is designed to divert water down your roof and into the gutter system if you have one.
 If it’s installed on top of the roofing water can get in behind it and down into your roof itself.
 That’s why you want to protect it by installed it underneath the roofing.
 With the flashing underneath your roofing it is important to put a strong bead of roofing cement over top of the edges of flashing down your roof.
 This protects against water blowing up the side of the flashing and underneath the roofing and will help keep your roof dry.

-Decide What to Leave up to the Pros
+Decide What to Leave up to the Roofing Contractors

 While you can probably complete all of these steps yourself there are some steps that are easier than others.
-For instance, tearing off an old roof is something that most any handyman can handle with enough time and will power.
-If you’re looking for a way to save on your next roofing project, but you don’t want to do all of the more difficult parts, you should consider handling the tear off and leaving the installation up to the pros.
-This will save you big and you’ll still have the reassurance of having your roof installed by a professional contractor.
+For instance, tearing off an old roof is something that most any handyman can handle with enough time and willpower.
+If you are looking for a way to save on your next roofing project, but you don’t want to do all of the more difficult parts, you should consider handling the tear off and leaving the installation up to a roof contractor.
+This will save you big and you will still have the reassurance of having your roof installed by a professional contractor.
 If you need to get an estimate of roof replacement costs, we suggest using our Modernize roof cost calculator so you have an idea of average roofing installation costs.

-Now that you know everything that’s involved with the project you can decide if it’s something that you want to try at all.
-Re-roofing a house is a comprehensive task and something that shouldn’t be taken on lightly.
+Now that you know everything that is involved with the project you can decide if it is something that you want to try at all.
+Replacing a roof on a house is a comprehensive task and something that shouldn’t be taken on lightly.
 Be sure to plan for clear weather and get to work right away so that you can accomplish the project before rain has a chance to make its way into your home.
 When roofing, getting the job done quickly is vital.